Page Content

 Year 1

-Students are introduced to the laboratories participating in the program.
-You have the opportunity to visit these laboratories and select three in which you spend eight weeks participating in a research project.
-You'll select your thesis lab in the spring.
+Trainees are introduced to the laboratories participating in the program.
+You have the opportunity to visit these laboratories and select three in which you will spend six weeks immersed in the lab’s research program.
+You'll then select your thesis lab in the spring.

 Year 2

-Second-year students also take advanced tutorials in virology and gene therapy as well as related areas.
+Second-year students also take advanced tutorials in virology and molecular therapy as well as areas related to your project.

 Years 3-5+